Key takeaways

 How to avoid injury while jelqing

-The following tips may help reduce side effects while jelqing.
+The following tips may help reduce the risk of side effects while jelqing.

-Stop if you notice any pain or discomfort.
+Stop if pain or discomfort develops.
 Jelqing should not be painful.
-If you experience any pain or irritation, stop immediately and give your penis a rest!
-If you notice any signs of penis injury — including bruising, red spots, or, in more severe instances, ruptured veins, or pain, numbness, or irritation that does not go away — stop jelqing and make an appointment with a healthcare provider.
+If pain or irritation occurs, stopping immediately and allowing the penis to rest is recommended.
+Signs of penis injury, including bruising, red spots, or, in more severe instances, ruptured veins, or persistent pain, numbness, or irritation, warrant stopping jelqing and consulting a healthcare provider.

-Don’t overdo it.
-If at all, jelqing should only be done once or twice a day, for 20 minutes at most.
-Doing it more often than that can lead to side effects, possibly even permanent damage or ED.
-Be sure not to apply too much pressure or force while jelqing.
+Avoid overdoing it.
+If jelqing at all, it should be done no more than once or twice a day for 20 minutes at most.
+Jelqing has not been proven to help and frequent jelqing may lead to side effects, possibly including permanent damage or ED.
+Avoid applying too much pressure or force.

 How soon can you expect to see results from jelqing?

-If you’re jelqing by hand for up to the recommended 20 min max per day, you’re unlikely to see results quickly — if at all.
+For those jelqing by hand for up to 20 minutes per day, results are unlikely — if they occur at all.

 Alternative penis enlargement techniques

-While jelqing is most likely ineffective when it comes to lengthening your penis, there may be other options.
-If you’re considering jelqing, Dr. Dubin suggests not doing it, and instead visiting a urologist to discuss more legitimate strategies.
-These include:
+While jelqing is most likely ineffective at increasing penile length, there may be other options.
+Dr. Dubin suggests forgoing jelqing and instead consulting a urologist to discuss more evidence-based strategies, which include the following.

-Surgery.
-In terms of permanent results, penis enlargement surgery is generally the most effective.
-Several penis enlargement surgeries are available that can increase length (or at least the appearance of length) and girth.
-Examples include snipping the penis' internal ligament so the penis hangs lower or inserting a permanent implant in the penis.
-All surgeries come with risks and benefits, and be sure to discuss the pros and cons with your healthcare provider.
+In terms of permanent results, penis enlargement surgery is generally the most effective option.
+Several procedures are available that may increase length (or at least the appearance of length) and girth.

-Traction devices.
-Research on traction devices, or penis extenders, is slim, and results are varied.
-The devices work by placing your penis in a small stretching rack or traction device and wearing it under your clothes for several hours a day to stretch your penis.
-They’re typically used for people with Peyronie's disease.
-However, Dr. Dubin says these devices can also benefit people who have lost some penile length due to a prostatectomy (removal of the prostate) or radiation therapy.
+Research on traction devices, or penis extenders, suggests potential for modestly increasing penile length when used consistently over time.
+These devices work by applying gentle, sustained traction to the penis and are typically worn for several hours per day over the course of months.
+They are commonly used for people with Peyronie's disease.
+However, Dr. Dubin notes these devices may also benefit people who have lost penile length due to a prostatectomy (removal of the prostate) or radiation therapy.
+Potential side effects include skin redness, minor discomfort, and temporary numbness.

-Penis sleeves.
-A penis sleeve doesn’t actually change the size of your penis.
-Rather, it’s a sheath you wear over your penis to increase length and girth.
-Some people find this enhances their confidence during sex.
+A penis sleeve does not change the size of the penis.
+Rather, it is a sheath worn over the penis to increase length and girth.
+Some people find this approach enhances confidence during sex.

 Bottom line

-The promise of a larger penis can be tempting, especially in a society that promotes the (often false!) idea that bigger is always better.
-So, you might be interested in jelqing.
-Before you pick up the practice, however, remember the following:
+The promise of a larger penis can be appealing, especially in a society that promotes the often-false idea that bigger is always better.
+For those interested in jelqing, the following is worth considering:

 Frequently asked questions (FAQs)